Biking the Great Glen Fort William Scotland

 A four centre self-guided bike tour along the Great Glen from Fort William to Inverness in Scotland.
-4 night’s bed and breakfast in (en-suite wherever possible) guesthouse accommodation, 3 days biking with hire of a front suspension mountain bike that will be pick-up at the end of the tour.
-Includes luggage transfers, route guide book and maps.
+4 nights bed and breakfast in (en-suite wherever possible) guesthouse accommodation, and 3 days biking.
+Hire of a 21 speed all-terrain bike is also included as well as luggage transfers, tour description and phone app navigation.

 The Great Glen Cycle Route is a magnificent 80 mile route through some of most impressive Scottish highland scenery.
 Using mainly traffic-free bike trails the route starts in the picturesque town of Fort William with an easy first section along the Caledonian Canal.
 A challenging middle section is rewarded by stunning views over this area of outstanding natural beauty.
 Riding on forest tracks alongside beautiful Lochs including the world famous Loch Ness, on the right day this is a never forgotten bike ride.
-The final section of the route follows minor roads through sparsely populated countryside, very isolated in places adding to its beauty.
-The tour finishes in bustling city of Inverness, with many places of historical interest to visit.
-The final morning the hire bikes will be collected so that you are free to continue your journey.
+The final section of the route follows minor roads through sparsely populated countryside, very isolated in places, adding to its beauty.
+The tour finishes in the bustling city of Inverness, with many places of historical interest to visit.

 START: Fort William is on the west coast in the Highlands of Scotland.

 FINISH: Inverness is on the east coast in the Highlands of Scotland.

 ARRIVAL DAY: At Fort William.
 Your first night’s accommodation is in the quaint fishing port town of Fort William.
 You will be fitted out with your bike if you’ve chosen to rent one.
 There are many places to eat in the town centre from fish and chip shops to luxury restaurants.
 Overnight: Fort William, Scotland.